How to Remove Unwanted Azalea Bushes?

 Moving Azaleas

 I might decide not to remove the azalea bushes altogether and instead move them to a different spot in my yard or give them to someone who would enjoy them.
 By transplanting, I can keep the azaleas’ beauty while getting my desired landscape style.
+If your main issue is size or shape rather than location, you might consider rejuvenation cutting for overgrown shrubs to restore their form without needing to remove them at all.

 Giving or Selling Healthy Plants